cp-algorithms/cp-algorithms/src/graph/dijkstra_sparse.md

 ```

 In practice the `priority_queue` version is a little bit faster than the version with `set`.

+Interestingly, a [2007 technical report](https://www3.cs.stonybrook.edu/~rezaul/papers/TR-07-54.pdf) concluded the variant of the algorithm not using decrease-key operations ran faster than the decrease-key variant, with a greater performance gap for sparse graphs.

 ### Getting rid of pairs